 In partnership with Sustainable Travel International – a non-profit conservation and development organization with over 10 years of experience in carbon offsetting – Southern Explorations is providing travelers the option to offset the carbon footprint for their upcoming adventure.

 Proceeds from Southern Explorations’ carbon offsetting initiative will support rotating projects throughout Latin America.
+To learn more or offset your next adventure, give us a call (1.877.784.5400) to chat today.

 Current Project: Asorpar Reforestation Project in Colombia